COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 High-dose (HD) chemotherapy and hematopoietic stem cell rescue

 The role of HD chemotherapy and hematopoietic stem cell rescue for recurrent pediatric GCTs is not established, despite anecdotal reports.
-(Refer to the Autologous Hematopoietic Cell Transplantation section of the PDQ summary on Childhood Hematopoietic Cell Transplantation for more information about transplantation.)
+(Refer to the PDQ summaries on Pediatric Autologous Hematopoietic Stem Cell Transplantation and Pediatric Hematopoietic Stem Cell Transplantation and Cellular Therapy for Cancer for more information about transplantation.)
 In one European series, 10 of 23 children with relapsed extragonadal GCTs achieved long-term disease-free survival (median follow-up, 66 months) after receiving HD chemotherapy with stem cell support.
 Additional study in children and adolescents is needed.

 HD chemotherapy with autologous stem cell rescue has been explored as a treatment for adults with recurrent testicular GCTs.
 HD chemotherapy plus hematopoietic stem cell rescue has been reported to cure adult patients with relapsed testicular GCTs, even as third-line therapy and in cisplatin-refractory patients.[10,13,14,15] A small study also demonstrated efficacy in adolescents and women with ovarian GCTs.[Level of evidence: 3iiiA] While some studies support this approach,[10,14,15,17,18] others do not.[19,20] Salvage attempts using HD chemotherapy regimens may be of little benefit if the patient is not clinically disease free at the time of HSCT.[13,21]